-The mapping of natural habitats should be made by carrying out field researches for collecting the data necessary for the identification of the habitats and their spatial boundaries, as well as their area of distribution.
+- Other habitats, important for the site subject of planning due to their conservation, ecological or landscape value, can also be described. - The mapping of natural habitats (see Box 1 bellow) should be made by carrying out field researches for collecting the data necessary for the identification of the habitats and their spatial boundaries, as well as their area of distribution.